saadwazir/segnet_MonuSeg/README.md

 Extract MonuSeg Dataset in current directory

-open unet-dice and run all cells to train
+open segnet_new and run all cells to train

 open testing_predict and change the path to desired location of testing images and run all the cells to view predictions